klamping/vrt-email-course/manuscript/day-2.md

 * If you're interested in why we reference `./node_modules/bin/` and a way around that, read up [npm scripts](http://firstdoit.com/npm-scripts/).

+## Disclaimer

+In the code examples for the rest of the course, for brevity's sake we'll sometimes leave out repetitive bits of the code.
+To see the full examples, [check out the full code samples for each day](http://learn.visualregressiontesting.com/code-samples.zip).

 ## Let's write some tests

 Now that we have a local Selenium server running, we can use it to run some tests.
 In the same folder you used to install the dependencies, create a new file called `tests.js`.
 Open it up in your favorite code editor.